 The precautions against damage from biological, chemical and other hazards make allowance for the provisions of other legal fields (cf. the remarks on Article 19).
 This primarily concerns the reprocessing and disposal of spent fuel assemblies.
-There are no reprocessing plant in operation in Germany.
-Regarding disposal, allowance is made for biological, chemical and other hazards within the frame of the safety analyses.
-No impacts are derived from interim storage, because the casks, as part of the interim storage system, ensure leak-proof confinement.
+There is no reprocessing plant in operation in Germany.
+Regarding disposal, biological, chemical and other hazards are considered within the framework of the plan approval procedure by corresponding safety analyses.
+These hazards need not be considered in connection with interim storage because the containers ensure leak-proof confinement, which precludes such hazards.

-In addition, the Nuclear Licensing Procedures Ordinance regulates environmental impact assessment and compliance with other licensing requirements (e.g. for non-radioactive emissions and discharges into waters).
+In addition, the Nuclear Licensing Procedures Ordinance stipulates the performance of an environmental impact assessment and compliance with other licensing requirements (e.g. for non-radioactive emissions and discharges into waters).